LASEK

 - A large number of applicants for LASEK in Iran.

 LASEK cost in Iran varies depending on the cataract surgery and the hospital.
-The average cost of cataract surgery in Iran is $1,000 (both eyes).
+An average cost of cataract surgery in Iran is $1,000 (both eyes).

 LASEK cost in Iran in comparison with other countries